rfo909/RForth/README.md

 hitting a COLON, enters compile mode, and compiles code.
 The REPL is fairly primitive, as it should be.

-But it also contains notation for allocating static structures (non code).
+But it also contains notation for allocating static structures (non code), such as the initial dictionary, compile buffer, next word buffer and various state.

 Local variables